ShiftNrg/wrappedShift/README.md

 Wrapped SHIFT -> substrate SHIFT: 1x
 ```

-As you can see, each migration included a 10x change in balance.
+As you can see, the first two migrations included a 10x change in balance.
+The third one did not, as the 10x increase already occured when going from (old) SHIFT -> wSHIFT.
 The final result, at the time of this writing, will be the following:

 `~14MM SHIFT -> ~140MM SHIFT` - Total Estimated Supply